haroonalhadisk/video-transcriber-app/Readme.md

 5. **Download Only**: Click to download the video without transcribing
 6. **First-time Setup**: If Instaloader is not already installed, the app will offer to install it for you

+#### Instagram Saved Posts
+1. Click on the "Instagram Saved" tab
+2. **Choose Output Directory**: Specify where to save the downloaded videos
+3. **Login**: Use session file (recommended for accounts with 2FA) or enter your username and password
+4. **Configure Download Options**:
+   - Choose to download all saved posts or specify a count
+   - Select content types (pictures, videos, or both)
+   - Enable auto-transcription for downloaded videos
+5. **Download Saved Posts**: Click to begin the download process
+6. **Auto-Transcription**: Downloaded videos can be automatically sent to batch processing

 #### Notion Integration
 1. Click on the "Notion Integration" tab
 2. **Set Up Notion**: Follow the instructions to create a Notion integration and get your API token